About

 My first job after graduating from undergrad was as an insurance sales agent for Colonial Life.
 I sold policies to people who couldn’t afford them by telling them that I was helping them “protect their paycheck” in the event of a job destroying injury.
 That was a bold face lie.
 We all know that insurance frequently won’t pay out its claims– I myself have dozens of articles about this very topic!

 My second job after graduation was as a production planner for Dart Container.
-I told manufacturing plants around the world to maximize the production of single carryout containers.
-Tubs of Styrofoam and plastic that would only be used once to store someone’s dinner for 30 minutes before being left to rot in a landfill for 500 years.
+I told manufacturing plants around the world to maximize the production of single carryout containers from restaurants.
+Tubs of Styrofoam and plastic that would only be used once to store someone’s dinner for 30 minutes before being dumped to rot in a landfill for 500 years.

 My third job was somehow even more ethical: Senior Planner at Collins Aerospace (a subsidiary of Raytheon Technologies).
 That’s right, this bitch used to make missiles for a living!!!